 How long does it take to get to Berlin from the airport?

-What Berlin airport should I fly to?
+Which Berlin airport should I choose?

 How early should I be at the Berlin airport before my flight?